PSingletary/NCSC-pwauditor-1.2.1/readme.txt

 .EXAMPLE
 .\pwauditor -DC PW.com -NC "dc=pw,dc=com" -blacklists top_10.txt,top100.txt,top_1000.txt,top_10_augmented.txt -organisation NCSC
-If you want to specify your own blacklist files then use the -blacklists argument
+If you want to specify your own deny list files then use the -blacklists argument

 .NOTES
 Must be run with admin privilages on the Domain Controller